technovangelist/katacoda-scenarios/newdd101-part2-3logs/step2.md

 9. One more thing to look at that is incredibly useful before and after you do any configuration is the <a href="https://app.datadoghq.com/logs/patterns" target="_datadog">Log Patterns</a> view.
    _Scroll through the patterns.
 You can very quickly identify problems and issues you should work on right away_

 There is so much you can do with logs in Datadog and if you haven't worked with the feature, please check out our training here on the Learning Platform.
-Let's move on to setting up Application Performance Monitoring.